In recruitment, as with most things in life, there are no guarantees—especially when your job candidates are recent college undergraduates.

-- Improve the chances that great candidates find and consider your company
+- Improve the chances that great candidates find and strongly consider your company

 - And motivate them to stick around a while

-Tips on How to Recruit Recent College Graduates
+Tips on How to Attract Recent College Graduates

-Go beyond posting to your careers page and typical job boards like Monster, Indeed, ZipRecruiter, and CareerBuilder when recruiting graduates.
-Also target entry-level-specific boards such as Scouted, Zippia, and Entry Level Jobs that cater vocational content and advice to college students and recent grads.
+Don’t just post to your careers page and typical job boards like Monster, Indeed, ZipRecruiter, and CareerBuilder.
+Target entry-level-specific boards such as Scouted, College Recruiter, and Entry Level Jobs that cater vocational content and advice to college students and recent grads.

 Also, make use of your LinkedIn, Twitter, Instagram and Facebook accounts to get the word out.
-Having a strong social media presence helps ensure you’re reaching young people who might not be actively looking for their first job yet (and who aren’t on any job boards as a result), but who might be enticed to learn more.
+Having a strong social media presence helps ensure you’re reaching college seniors who might not be actively looking for their first job yet (and who aren’t on any job boards as a result), but who might be enticed to learn more.

 Don’t wait too long to advertise job openings